awandemathonsi2-design/creative-mind/README.md

             isnumeric() checks if all the characters in the text are numeric (E.g 0 to 9, 2/3 but not -1 or 1.5) nutrition.py -
 '''

+'''
+Good understanding of exceptions. fuel.py - ValueError exception occurs if a function receives a value of wrong type.
+          ZeroDivisionError is raised when a program attempts to perform a division operation where the denominator is zero. taqueria.py - KeyError exception occurs when you use a key on a dictionary, and the key does not exist.
+              EOFError is raised when the input() function hits an end-of-file condition (EOF) without reading any data. grocery.py - outdated.py - {:.2f} displayed as a number with two decimals. {:02}
+'''